 Flag to enable/disable creating/updating metadata files and UUIDs.
-If set to False, the UUID is left out of the experiment name used for archival.
+If set to False, the experiment name used for archival is either the control directory name or the configured experiment name.

 model (Default: The configured model value)

 Model name used when generating metadata for new experiments.